esciencecenter-digital-skills/2023-05-23-ds-dl-intro/index.md

 {% if online == "false" %}
   We are committed to making this workshop accessible to everybody.
 Unfortunately, the elevator in our building is broken and it will take until July to fix it.
-  Please contact us at info@esciencecenter.nl if you cannot use the staircase.
+  Please contact us at training@esciencecenter.nl if you cannot use the staircase.
 </p>

 <p>